Rev Jack's sermon can be found on video RIGHT HERE!

 Today’s sermon brought the Collect, Epistle and Gospel together and is partly contained in the forewords above.

 … who knowest us to be set in the midst of so many and great dangers, that by reason of the frailty of our nature we cannot always stand upright; Grant to us such strength and protection, as may support us in all dangers, and carry us through all temptations …

 Of course, to paraphrase Solomon, this is nothing new.
 Man has always sought to supplant God as the ultimate authority on earth.
+We see that with the Tower of Babel among other cautionary tales.
+It is a tale that is as old as time.
+Man is naturally incline to turn away from God and not towards Him and this is the reason why power corrupts so many.
 This is the whole basis behind both communism and National Socialism.
 There are slight differences between both mainly the means of production, but the end result is very similar in both.
 They both seek to supplant God and His Authority here on earth, and make the State a non-God based church on earth, where instead of worshiping God, they worship man, basically worshipping Satan instead.

 Paul says if we are doing good then we need not be afraid of the power from God that is on loan to the rulers who are ministers of God in a way.
 The only people who need be afraid of them are evildoers, who the ruler is appointed to use the sword to bring before God for justice.
 However, if the rulers that be are not punishing evil doers put people who are good doers, then we know they are not worthy of the power that God has bestowed upon them.
 Again, this is becoming more and more apparent across the globe.
 We are not in the business of condemning people’s souls to one eternal destination or the other, that is God’s job.
 But, Paul points out that we can arrange for the meeting to happen, when people violate God’s most sovereign laws.